jesusfchavarro/Finding-Home/README.md

 - Firefox: works perfect
 - IE: the Map don't work 'cause a security problem
 - Edge: the Map don't work 'cause a security problem

+## Problems

+With the Climate Data Online I found a lot of useful datasets and datatypes to make charts and more, but, almost all the datasets aren't update.

+## Author

+Jesus Felipe Chavarro Muñoz <br>
+jfchavarrom@unal.edu.co <br>
+jesusfchavarro@gmail.com